profSeeger/QGIS-Tableau-Workshops/docs/index.md

 custom_head: head/custom.html
 ---

-Welcome to Professor Seeger's Workshop Resources.
+Welcome to [Professor Seeger's]{/about/} Workshop Resources.
 This site provides all the information you need for upcoming workshops, including **data downloads, software installation instructions, prerequisites, agendas, and additional resources**.

 Use the buttons in the top right or the links below to navigate directly to a workshop.

 ---
 ## Upcoming Workshops

 Current scheduled workshops include: